Is A Painless Root Canal Possible?

 Root canal therapy is almost always recommended because a tooth is causing pain from a condition that is irreversible.
 Pulpitis (inflammation of the pulp), an infected pulp, broken teeth, or a slowly dying nerve are all common reasons for root canal therapy.

-Root canal therapy is used to alleviate pain.
-Most people who have root canal therapy admit they did not experience any pain during the appointment and felt better afterward.
+Root canal therapy is used to alleviate that dental pain.
+Most people who have root canal therapy admit they did not experience any pain during the appointment and felt better almost immediately afterward.

 Signs that a root canal may be necessary include pain, prolonged sensitivity to temperature (hot or cold), tenderness to touch and chewing, darkening or discoloration of the tooth, and swelling, drainage and tenderness in the lymph nodes, bone and surrounding gingival tissues.
-Sometimes, no symptoms are exhibited.
+Sometimes, no symptoms are shown at all

 Root Canal Therapy generally requires one or more visits to the dentist and can be performed by either a dentist or a specialist called an endodontist.
 An endodontist is a dentist who specializes in the causes, diagnosis, prevention, and treatment of diseases and injuries of the human dental pulp or the nerve of the tooth.
 The choice is generally up to the dentist on who will perform the root canal.
 The reasons the dentist may send you to the endodontist include: degree of difficulty of the tooth involved and need for a microscope, re treatment of a previous root canal, and the patients preference.
-You and your dentist will discuss who is best suited to complete this treatment for you.
+You and your dentist will discuss who is best suited to complete this treatment for you and make the best decision for your treatment.

-The first step is to take an X-ray (if one has not been already taken during the diagnosis) to see the shape of the root canals and determine if there are any indications of infection in the surrounding bone tissues.
+The first step is to take an X-ray (if one has not been already taken during the diagnosis) to see the shape of the root canals and determine if there are any indications of dental infection in the surrounding bone tissues.
 Your dentist or endodontist will then use a local anesthetic to numb the area surrounding the tooth.
-Anesthesia is not always necessary but generally preferred by patient.
+Anesthesia is not always necessary but generally preferred by patient to make the procedure more comfortable.

 Once numb, the pulpal tissue along with bacteria, the decayed nerve tissue and related debris are cleaned out from the inside of the tooth and roots.
 Tiny instruments called dental files are used to measure the length of the root canal and to shape and clean the inside of each root.
 Sterile water, peroxide, or sodium hypochlorite are used periodically to flush away the debris and kill bacteria..